WtfJoke/cdk-github/API.md

 Example: `"number"` (for the issue number)

-The result value is written in the parameter store under the key `'/cdk-github/github-resource/{stackName}'`.
+When this parameter is set and can be extracted from the result, the extracted value will be used for the PhyscialResourceId of the CustomResource.
-When this parameter is set, it will be used for the PhyscialResourceId of the CustomResource.
+Changing the parameter once the stack is deployed is not supported.

 ---